|

 Boat charters can be organised in coastal towns such as Bodrum and Marmaris, and holiday-makers can enjoy weeks of leisurely cruising with frequent stops to explore small bays and villages.

-Travel tip ...
-As a rough guide, a group of eight tourists could probably expect to hire a gulet for about US$60 per day per person, meals included.
+Turkey travel tip … As a rough guide, a group of eight tourists could probably expect to hire a gulet for about 120 lira per day per person, meals included.
+The cheapest gulet without skipper, crew or meals was 3,300 Turkish lira per week in 2011.
+A luxury gulet with crew, food and drinks normally hires for about 25,000 lira per week.

 The more upmarket and expensive ports along the Lycian coast (known in tourist circles as the Turquoise Coast) are Marmaris and Bodrum.
 Gocek is a more down-to-earth sailing port.